MaximeSzymanski/PPO/README.md

 Recurrent PPO is used for environement with recurrent neural network (like Doom environement).
 You have to use the LSTMActor and LSTMCritic classes.
+Just specify it in the arguments when you launch the script.

-For the moment, MultiDiscrete and MultiAction continuous are not implemented (I'm working on it).
+For the moment, MultiDiscrete  is not implemented (I'm working on it).

 Install the requirements: